Name: Jim Kroepfl

 Willisaw, running at full speed, pointed as the deer ran down a dry creek bed.
 The hunters instinctively shifted in that direction, the dog alongside them.
 Kannihut tried to keep up but was soon far behind, even though he followed at a dead run.
 He stopped at the bottom of a hill to catch his breath and that was when he saw the deer.

 It had four-pointed antlers and a diamond marking on its chest.
-As it came over the hill, the buck wasn’t limping and no blood stained its hide.
-It noticed Kannihut and calmly stared at him with its dark liquid eyes.
+As it came over the hill, it wasn’t limping and no blood stained its hide.
+The buck noticed Willisaw and calmly stared at him with its dark liquid eyes.
 Time stood still while Kannihut admired the fearless animal—until he remembered his purpose.
 He slowly raised his bow, breaking the delicate bond between them.
 At the movement, the buck turned and sprang back over the hill.
 Kannihut ran after it, his bow ready, but when he reached the crest the deer was gone.
 There was only a wide empty meadow and no place for the buck to disappear.